dirceu-jr/igapo/README.md

 Some locations where it would be good to have monitoring stations don't have Wi-Fi access point.
 So cellular or even satellite connectivity are necessary.

 - [LILYGO® TTGO T-SIM7000G](https://pt.aliexpress.com/item/4000542688096.html).
-For cellular connectivity this low-power, low-cost board comes with Espressif's _ESP32_ microcontroller, SIMCom's 7000G cellular modem, battery holder and solar power circuit at around 200 Brazilian Reais. _ESP32_ is more capable than _Arduino_ and less expensive than _Raspberry Pi_.
+For cellular connectivity this low-power, low-cost board comes with Espressif's _ESP32_ microcontroller, SIMCom's 7000G cellular modem, battery holder and solar power circuit at around 170 Brazilian Reais. _ESP32_ is more capable than _Arduino_ and less expensive than _Raspberry Pi_.

 <a target="_blank" href="https://pt.aliexpress.com/item/4000542688096.html"><img alt="LILYGO® TTGO T-SIM7000G" width="260" src="https://raw.githubusercontent.com/dirceu-jr/ambient-water-quality/master/readme_files/lilygo-t-sim7000g.webp"></a>

-As some locations have "water" so polluted that deteriorate any sensor, gas sensors may be used:
+As polluted or contaminated "water" may deteriorate probes requiring more robust (more expensive) hardware or greater maintenance labor, gas sensors may be used over the watercourse:

 - [DFRobot gas sensors](https://www.dfrobot.com/search-gas%20sensor.html)
 - [DS-HCHO-20 (formaldehyde)](https://aliexpress.com/item/10000027551761.html)
 - [MQ 135 (toxic gases)](https://aliexpress.com/w/wholesale-MQ-135.html)

 ## References